sen9kuni/boowallet-react-native/README.md

 ## About
-Mobile application for transfer money or payment this web application made using React Native
+Mobile application for transfer money or payment this Mobile application made using React Native
 ## Feature
 - Login
 - Register